Board of Directors

 President, Amanda Obery – Bozeman, MT

-Celebrating the glory of the Northern Rocky Mountains and the Greater Yellowstone Ecosystem, Amanda is happy to call Bozeman home.
+Getting to live in the shadow of the Beartooths, Amanda is happy to call Billings home.
 After obtaining degrees in molecular genetics and secondary science education, she taught high school for three years prior to moving on to teach at Montana State University.
-She is currently pursuing her doctoral degree and having a blast exploring informal science education.
+She received her doctoral degree, exploring informal science education, and is an Assistant Professor of Science Education at Montana State University Billings.
 As the community of people using and engaging in their environment in Montana have inspired her, Amanda hopes to give back through MEEA and share the love!

 Vice-President, Holli Langlieb – Great Falls, MT